JMendes1995/py_heideltime/README.md

                                         Options:
                                                 "year" (means that for the date YYYY-MM-DD only the YYYY will be retrieved); "month" (means that for the date YYYY-MM-DD only the YYYY-MM will be retrieved);
                                                 "day" - (default param.
-Means that for the date YYYY-MM-DD it will retrieve YYYY-MM-DD).
+Means that for the date YYYY-MM-DDtHH:MM:SS it will retrieve
+                                                        YYYY-MM-DD).

   -dt, --document_type TEXT             Type of the document text.
                                         Options: